-A neurons is a cell that can transmit electrical and chemical signals.
-Neurons are considered to be the building blocks of the nervous system and make up the major nerve pathways that are responsible for communicating information throughout the body.
+A neuron is a cell that can transmit electrical and chemical signals.
+Neurons are considered the building blocks of the nervous system and make up the major nerve pathways responsible for communicating information throughout the body.

-The neuron is made up of a cell body called the soma, branched projections called dendrites and an axon, which is the long, slim nerve fibre that transmits information to muscles, glands and other neurons.
-Signals are received at the dendrite, processed in the nucleus of the soma and transmitted away from the soma along the axon.
+The neuron comprises a cell body called the soma, branched projections called dendrites, and an axon, which is the long, slim nerve fiber that transmits information to muscles, glands, and other neurons.
+Signals are received at the dendrite, processed in the soma's nucleus, and transmitted away from the soma along the axon.

 Neurons can be categorized based on their function as follows:

 - Sensory neurons send information from sensory receptors in the skin, eyes and nose to be interpreted by the brain as touch, sight, and smell.

 - Motor neurons send information away from the central nervous system to control the muscles or glands.